 Following James Ferman's departure from the Board in the late 1990s, his successor Robin Duval undertook a reshuffling of the BBFC's internal workings, including the abandoning of some antiquated policies and the overseeing of new classification

-previous film and video cuts reinstated, including the aforementioned missing Cyberdyne vault scene.
-After ten years of various cut, uncut, full screen and widescreen versions of the film being available to UK buyers, the BBFC finally passed Terminator 2
+the previous film and video cuts reinstated, including the aforementioned missing Cyberdyne vault scene.
+After ten years of various cut, uncut, full screen and widescreen versions of the film being available to UK buyers, the BBFC finally passed

-uncut with a 15 rating, with all of the previously censored material reinstated.
-As a result, the film has been available on DVD and Blu-ray in the UK in this uncut form since then, and is now the standard version available in any British store.
+Terminator 2 uncut with a 15 rating, with all of the previously censored material reinstated.
+As a result, the film has been available on DVD and Blu-ray in the UK in this uncut form since then, and is now the standard version available in

 Cutting Edge Episode 7: Terminator 2: The Video